graalvm/mx/docs/layout-distributions.md

 ### Destination
 If the destination ends with a `/`, a directory with that name will be created in the archive and all the source files will be copied into this directory.
-On the contrary, if the destination does not end with a `/` then it is the named which should be used when copying the source.
+On the contrary, if the destination does not end with a `/` then it is the name which should be used when copying the source.
 In this case there can be only a single source (similar to the `-T` flag of `cp`).

 ### Sources
-The values in the layout dictionary can either be a list if there are multiple sources.
+The values in the layout dictionary can either be a string or a list if there are multiple sources.
 Each source is usually a string with a prefix denoting the type of source.

 The following types are available: